Find your nearest Bupa Dental clinic

 Not all Bupa Dental clinics are part of the Members First Platinum network, but all Bupa Dental clinics are part of the Members First network.
 You can get gap free for most kids' dental on selected covers at Members First providers, up to your yearly limits.* This includes check-ups, cleans, x-rays, fillings and more.

 *Waiting periods, policy and fund rules apply.
 Excludes orthodontics and hospital treatments.
 Child dependants only.
-Available on all family packages (Budget Family, Growing Family and Established Family) Ultimate Health Cover, Silver, Gold and Platinum Extras when taken with hospital cover on a family membership.
+Available on Gold - Ultimate Health Cover, Top Extras 60, Top Extras 75 and Top Extras 90 when taken with hospital cover on a family membership.

 Preventive dental care is important.
 Here’s why.